godotengine/godot-docs/learning/step_by_step/ui_game_user_interface.rst

 it too small.
 A container cannot be smaller than the minimal size of its children.
 The container's margins also weigh in.

-Select the Icon, click the Anchor menu, and select ``Full Rect and Fit Parent`` to re-center it.
+Select the Icon, click the Layout menu, and select ``Full Rect`` to re-center it.
 We need it to anchor to the ``Background``'s right edge.
-Open the Anchor menu again and select ``Right Wide``.
+Open the Layout menu again and select ``Center Right``.
 Move the icon up so it is centered vertically with the ``Background``.

 .. figure:: ./img/ui_gui_step_tutorial_counter_design_4.png